httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 If the client received a final response with a

 - `2xx (Successful)` status code and the remaining representation data was transferred in the request content, the upload is complete and the corresponding response belongs to the resource processing the representation according to the initial request (see {{upload-creation}}).
-However, the client SHOULD consider the upload failed if the offset indicated by the `Upload-Offset` response field does not equal the representation data's length.
 - `2xx (Successful)` status code and not the entire remaining representation data was transferred in the request content, the client can continue appending representation data.
 - `307 (Temporary Redirect)` or `308 (Permanent Redirect)` status code, the client MAY retry appending to the new URI.
 - `4xx (Client Error)` status code, the client SHOULD NOT attempt to retry or resume the upload.